 Attractive force on atoms due to blackbody radiation.
 Philipp Haslinger, Matt Jaffe, Victoria Xu, Osip Schwartz, Matthias Sonnleitner, Monika Ritsch-Marte, Helmut Ritsch, and Holger Müller, arXiv:1704.03577.

 Testing sub-gravitational forces on atoms from a miniature, in-vacuum source mass.
-Matt Jaffe, Philipp Haslinger, Victoria Xu, Paul Hamilton, Amol Upadhye, Benjamin Elder, Justin Khoury, and Holger Müller, arxiv:1612.05171.
+Matt Jaffe, Philipp Haslinger, Victoria Xu, Paul Hamilton, Amol Upadhye, Benjamin Elder, Justin Khoury, and Holger Müller, Nature Physics (also, public link), and arxiv:1612.05171.